kymb0/kymb0.github.io/_pages/about.md

 I decided that regardless of whether or not I were to gain employment in this ever changing, ever *humbling* environment, that I would continue to study it in all it's aspects.

-My next large target initially was the [OSCE](https://www.offensive-security.com/ctp-osce/), in order to prepare for this I completed [SLAE32](https://www.pentesteracademy.com/course?id=3), which was a mind-melting levelup.

-However due to the discountinuation of the OSCE I have switched over to focus on web exploitation by going after the [OSWE](https://www.offensive-security.com/awae-oswe/)

-My goal is to help, share knowledge with, and/or inspire anyone else wanting to obtain hard cyber skills with no previous knowledge or exposure or connections.

 ## ~# id
 [HackTheBox](https://www.hackthebox.eu/profile/140922)